Jae

 • Targeting (mostly) bestsellers: Most often but not always, they steal books that are currently in the lesbian romance/lesbian fiction top 100 on Amazon.

-• Repeating names: They often (but not always) repeat the same character names across books: Seraphina, Rossi, Maya, Sterling, Rowan, Thorne, Vance, Moreau.
+• Repeating names: They often (but not always) repeat the same character names across books: Seraphina, Rossi, Maya, Sterling, Rowan, Thorne, Vance, Chen, Moreau.
 Certain place names are common too, e.g., Willow Creek.

 • Caveat: Just because an author uses any of those names doesn’t mean their book is an AI rip-off.
 For example, Chris Zett’s characters in Flipping Hearts and Homes are named Rowan and Maia, yet I know for a fact that she spent months coming up with just the right names for her characters.